Is 2 days in New York enough?

 Depending on the time of year, you’ll get there in time for sunset, or in the evening – in which case you’ll get a splendid view of all the illuminated buildings of Manhattan.

 You really don’t need a tour to walk across Brooklyn Bridge, but it may be fun to do anyways!
-I recommend this 2-hour Brooklyn Bridge bike tour for a truly uniique experience.
+I recommend this 2-hour Brooklyn Bridge bike tour for a truly unique experience.

-Spending more than 2 days in New York?
+Spending 5 days in New York?
 Make sure to consider the other things to do in Brooklyn.

 Day two